Pandorux/CAB302_A2/README.md

 # CAB302_A2
-Assignment 2 of CAB302 Software Development
+Assignment 2 of CAB302 Software Development taught at Queensland University of Technology